JohnAD/RJSON/README.md

     "c": false
 }
 ```

+*The indentation is 4 spaces, but should be 2 spaces.*

 ### `FORMATTING 2` - For object key/value pair lines: indentation, field name (key), colon, exactly one space, start of value.